saibatizoku/the-anarchist-workshop/README.md

 As in, places where people work.
 Workshops.

-The end goal is to have some Free Open-Source Software which can be installed relatively easy by Rust developers, which can configure/extend/modify pleasantly with good ol' Rust code, and install it on a computer from someone's grandparent and who has recently wanted to open a workshop for making grandparent-like goodies.
+The end goal is to have some Free Open-Source Software which can be installed relatively easily on a computer, and be helpful from the start when running.

+It should also be configurable, and people should be able to modify it as they please.
+Make it do nicer things, or just do things a bit differently because tastes are different.

 It should be intuitive.
 Whatever that means.